-On average, users engage with a greater number of titles on Xbox each month compared to other gaming platforms
+On average, users engage with a greater number of titles on Xbox each month compared to other platforms

 gamesindustry.biz